 - gles2_conform_test (requires internal sources): see src/gpu/gles2_conform_support/gles2_conform_test.gyp

 - tab_capture_performance_tests: see performance_browser_tests in src/chrome/chrome_tests.gypi and src/browser/extensions/api/tab_capture/tab_capture_performancetest.cc

 More details about the bots' setup can be found on the GPU Testing page.

-- Ideally a wrangler should be both committers on both the Blink and Chromium projects.
+- Ideally a wrangler should be a Chromium committer.
 If you're on the GPU pixel wrangling rotation, there will be an email notifying you of the upcoming shift, and a calendar appointment.

 Apply for access to the bots.

 - If you aren't a committer, don't panic.
 It's still best for everyone on the team to become acquainted with the procedures of maintaining the GPU bots.

 - In this case you'll upload CLs to Rietveld to perform reverts (optionally using the new "Revert" button in the UI), and might consider using TBR= to speed through trivial and urgent CLs.
 In general, try to send all CLs through the commit queue.

 - Contact bajones, kbr, vmiura, zmo, or another member of the Chrome GPU team who's already a committer for help landing patches or reverts during your shift.